pjakobi/my-slapd/README.md

 In order to use this feature, the yum repositories are also to be set correctly (CentOS base, etc.).
 For Fusion directory repos, refer to the site's documentation.

-At last, 3 parameters are to be set : the directory password, the root DSE, the directory first value.
+2 parameters are to be set : the directory password and the root DSE, the directory "root".

 Regarding the password, a value is to be provided, without encryption in the "password" file (see example).

-The root DSE is the "base of the Directory" : `dc=gouv,dc=fr` or `dc=google, dc=com`, etc. In these examples, the "Directory First Value" would be "gouv" or "google".
-It has to be set in the spec file
+The root DSE is the "base of the Directory" : `dc=gouv,dc=fr` or `dc=google, dc=com`, etc. It has to be set in the `root_dse` file

 ## Building the RPM